Spirometry

 To assess whether exposure to harmful substances at work have damaged your lung.

-To assess the possible risk of general anaesthesia and whether a surgical procedure is tolerated (preoperative check).
+To assess the possible risk of general anaesthesia and whether a surgical procedure is tolerated (preoperative evaluation).

 It is obvious that with the evolution of medicine and the help of technology, the diagnosis of lung diseases can now be made sooner, easier and more accurately in a well-organised clinic with full functional respiratory monitoring equipment.